Joshuaingram/undergraduate-coursework/README.md

  **Economics Program:** https://www.ncf.edu/academics/undergraduate-program/division-of-social-sciences/economics/

-This repository is where I keep any assignments for courses that require programming.
+This repository is where I keep any assignments for courses that require programming (as of Fall 2019).
 Considering the fact that this is all my college work and I get busy... the organization of these files may be a bit messy.

 ### Courses